Vikhyat811/Weather-App/README.md

 3. Import this repository.
 4. Click **Deploy** — your project will be live instantly.
    *(Vercel automatically redeploys on every Git commit.)*

-NOTE: Put your OpenWeatherMap API key in `app.js`:
+NOTE: Put your WeatherAPI API key in `app.js`:
    ```js
    config.apiKey = 'YOUR_API_KEY_HERE';